The solution path of the generalized lasso: Degrees of freedom. Degrees of freedom

 For our problem, the function of interest is $g(y)=X\hbeta_\lambda(y)$, for fixed $\lambda$.

 An alternative and convenient formula for degrees of freedom comes from Stein's unbiased risk estimate \cite{stein}.
 If $g$ is continuous and almost differentiable, then Stein's formula states that

 Here $\nabla \cdot g = \sum_{i=1}^n \partial g_i/\partial y_i$ is called the divergence of $\theta$.
-This is useful because typically the right-hand side of \eqref{eq:stein} is easier to calculate; for our problem this is the case.
+This is useful because typically the right-hand side of~\eqref{eq:stein} is easier to calculate; for our problem this is the case.
 But using Stein's formula requires checking that the function is continuous and almost differentiable.
 In addition to checking these regularity conditions for $g(y)=X\hbeta_\lambda(y)$, we establish below that for almost every $y$ the fit $X\hbeta_\lambda(y)$ is a locally affine projection.
-Essentially, this allows us to take the divergence in \eqref{eq:dlassosol2} when $X=I$, or \eqref{eq:dlassosol4} for the general $X$ case, and treat $\cB$ and $s$ as constants.
+Essentially, this allows us to take the divergence in \eqref{eq:dlassosol2} when $X=I$, or~\eqref{eq:dlassosol4} for the general $X$ case, and treat $\cB$ and $s$ as constants.\vadjust{\goodbreak}

-As in our development of the path algorithm in Sections \ref{sec:1d}, \ref{sec:d}, and \ref{sec:x}, we first consider the case $X=I$, because it is easier to understand.
-Notice that we can express the dual fit as $D\T \hu_\lambda (y) = P_{C_\lambda}(y)$, the projection of $y$ onto the convex polytope
+As in our development of the path algorithm in Sections~\ref{sec:1d}, \ref{sec:d} and~\ref{sec:x}, we first consider the case $X=I$, because it is easier to understand.
+Notice that we can express the dual fit as $D\T \hu_\lambda (y) = P_{C_\lambda}(y)$, the projection of $y$ onto the convex polytope $C_\lambda = \{D\T u\dvtx \|u\|_\linf \leq \lambda\} \subseteq \R^n$.
 From \eqref{eq:primaldual}, the primal solution is just the residual from this projection, $\hbeta_\lambda(y) = (I-P_{C_\lambda})(y)$.
-The projection map onto a convex set is always nonexpansive, that is, Lipschitz continuous with constant $\leq 1$.
-In fact, so is the residual from projecting onto a convex set (for example, see the proof of Theorem 1.2.2 in \cite{schneider}).
-Therefore $\hbeta_\lambda(y)$ is nonexpansive in $y$, and hence continuous and almost differentiable (this follows from the standard proof a result called ``Rademacher's theorem''; for example, see Theorem 2 in Section 3.2 of \cite{evans}).
+The projection map onto a convex set is always a contraction, and in fact, so is the residual from projecting onto a convex set (e.g., see the proof of Theorem 1.2.2 in \cite{schneider}).
+Therefore $\hbeta_\lambda(y)$ is a contraction, and hence both continuous and almost differentiable (this follows from the standard proof a result called ``Rademacher's theorem;'' e.g., see Theorem~2 in Section~3.2 of~\cite{evans}).

 Furthermore, thinking geometrically about the projection map onto $C_\lambda$ yields a crucial insight.
 Examine Figure \ref{fig:geom}---as drawn, it is clear that we can move the point $y$ slightly and it still projects to the same face of $C_\lambda$.
 In fact, it seems that the only points $y$ for which this property does not hold necessarily lie on rays that emanate orthogonally from the corners of $C_\lambda$ (two such rays are drawn leaving the bottom right corner).
-In other words, we are lead to believe that for almost every $y$, the projection map onto $C_\lambda$ is a locally constant affine projection.
-This is indeed true:
+In other words, we are lead to believe that for almost every~$y$, the projection map onto $C_\lambda$ is a locally constant affine projection.
+This is indeed true.